ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+#### 4.0.6 - October 10, 2016

+**Fixes**

+- Issue with lists not showing when using W3 Total Cache with APCu object cache enabled.

+**Improvements**

+- We're no longer stripping newlines from text fields.

+**Additions**

+- Added missing e-commerce related API methods to API class.

 #### 4.0.5 - September 29, 2016